RiccardoZaffalon/mohdule.github.io/_posts/tuts&guides/2015-10-20-how-to-setup-a-dev-environment-in-linux.md

 	rails -v
 <br />

->Note: You may want to reinstall rails using **sudo** in case the installtion fails.
+>Note: You may want to reinstall rails using **sudo** in case the installation fails.

 To test it, lets create a new rails app :